You’re engaged! You said “YES!!!!!!” CONGRATULATIONS!!!! Now what!?!?

-5. Pick a dream team + venue!
+5. Pick a venue + book your dream team!

 Now that you’ve got your budget set in stone and have a style for your wedding day nailed down, you’re ready to to start booking your vendors!!
 Finding a team of vendors that can bring the vision you have for your day to life is so important want for your day will help you pick a venue.
 Is the ceremony space the most important part to you??
 Is dancing at your reception a huge priority??
 Do you want all of your guests to stay onsite or close to the venue?
 Do you have a specific florist that you MUST HAVE!?
 Top priority is to choose people that you trust completely to make your day go perfectly!